PaulaRS/paula-ramos-silva/content/home/experience.md

     location: Oeiras, Portugal
     date_start: '2014-03-01'
     date_end: '2018-05-31'
-    description: I used comparative genomics to trace the origin and macroevolution of sporulation in bacteria
+    description: I used comparative genomics to trace the origin and macroevolution of sporulation in bacteria.

 design:
   columns: '2'